reedmaxwell/EcoSLIM/README.md

   * File name: `runname.out.log`
 + **Restart:** Binary file containing all the particle information for all active particles at the end of the simulation.
   * File name: `runname_particle_restart.bin`
+  * The first entry gives the number of particles in the restart file
   * Variables:  *X, Y, Z, Age, Saturated_Age, Mass, Source, Status, Particle_Concentration, Exit_Status*
 + **Exited Particles Log:**
   * File name: `runname_exited_particles.bin`